agrc/gis.utah.gov/about/contributing/edit-existing/index.md

 **_Important note if you return to make edits at a later date:_**

 1. In order to not create conflicts between website versions, you need to delete your repository and then create a new fork.
-1. Migrate to your repository: https://github.com/username/{{ site.github.repository_name }}
+1. Browse to your repository: https://github.com/username/{{ site.github.repository_name }}
 1. Click the Settings tab for your repository.
 1. Scroll to the Danger Zone at the bottom.
 Click the Delete this repository button. ![Danger Zone]({{ "images/DangerZone.png" | prepend: site.baseurl }})
 1. Now you are free to go create a new fork and keep on editing!